-Making the Parole Board work for victims
+Making the Parole Board work for victims of crime

 The Parole Board has not just listened to victims’ concerns but has taken action to improve members’ knowledge of Restorative Justice.